False imprisonment of young people class action

 the police computer system containing out-of-date or incorrect bail

-either when their case is finalised in the Children's Court or their bail
+when their case is finalised in the Children's Court or their bail

-conditions are varied: often these changes in a person's
+conditions are varied: often these changes in a person's bail

 The consequence of this problem with the police computer system

-is a devastating loss of freedom for the children and young
+has been a devastating loss of freedom for the children and young

-people who were wrongfully arrested by police officers acting on the
+people who are wrongfully arrested by police officers acting on the

 Konneh, who was arrested and unlawfully detained in southwest